A Beginners Guide To Fennel Seed Tea – Benefits, How To Make It, Side Effects And More

 Fennel Tea Has A Subtly Earthy Undertone

 The next flavor that I want to point out in your fennel tea is the underlying earthy flavor.
 I always find it very difficult to describe earthy as a flavor.
+It certainly doesn’t taste like dirt but it does have a certain flavor or aroma of freshly tilled earth.

 Most herbal infusions have a bit of earthy flavor to them. in regards to fennel tea, it’s a pretty subtle earthy flavor that might be tough to detect for some more inexperienced tea drinkers.
+And if you do taste the earthy notes and it might be tough to describe.
+It’s just an underlying flavor that really acts as a base for the other flavors to interact with.

 Fennel Tea Is Incredibly Smooth